pawelwaw-git/PrimeGenerator/Readme.md

 # Installation

-Use [composer](https://getcomposer.org) to install PhpSpreadsheet into your project:
+Use [composer](https://getcomposer.org) to install PrimeGenerator into your project:

 ```sh
 composer require pawelwaw-git/primegenerator:dev-master